 Why real life experiences?
 Isn’t it enough just to teach from a textbook?
 Well, no. It isn’t.
 For one thing, most textbooks are a product of the faulty educational model we just discussed.
 Most of them take a body of knowledge that every third grader, for example, is “supposed to know” and then they break it down into smaller increments.
 But beyond the philosophical issues…think of all the most important lessons in your life.
 Weren’t they learned from real world experiences?
 Why is this?
 Because when we see things in context, it suddenly has meaning.
 When we realize that we need to understand how to multiply fractions in order to double a recipe, then we suddenly have a desire to know that bit of information.
 And we get to eat more cake as a result of that knowledge! 🙂 Without context, knowledge becomes dry, boring, and seemingly irrelevant (and without abundant bundt cake).

 That being said, there are times for carefully chosen textbooks.
 They are not necessarily to be banished and I would be a liar if I said I didn’t ever use some form of curriculum myself.
 (Remember, lifeschooling is about freedom)!
-But in my mind, the goal is to get rid of them as much as possible and use them only when necessary or if you have one of those rare children who loves them and learns well from them.
-(Still, context will always provide a richness that a textbook simply cannot).
-And for all other times, “living” books are a wonderful way to educate.
+But I believe we often use curriculum as a crutch and it becomes the basis of why we do things.
+Curriculum often rules the homeschool, whereas I believe we should always be sensitive to God’s direction and how He orders our daily lives.
+We should prioritize relationships daily and keep the end goals always in mind rather than letting curriculum become our task-master and schedule-setter.
+And real life learning, whether scheduled or randomly occurring, gives a context that will always provide a richness that a textbook simply cannot.
+For all other times, “living” books are also a wonderful way to educate.
 If you can’t provide the actual experience (such as climbing Mount Everest), then reading the account of a man who did, or reading a well-written fictional story, is the next best option for making the education as real as possible.

 that happen within the context of your family’s unique situations. . .